d8sychain/docker-mediawiki/README.md

 It is highly recommended that you **maintain a backup of your database** before enabling upgrading. (*you should maintain a backup of your database anyways*)

-If using SQLite with MediaWiki the database will be backed up along with MediaWiki if using the default database directory.
+If using SQLite or built-in MariaDB add-on with MediaWiki the database will be backed up along with MediaWiki if using the default database directory.

 If using tag `latest`, it will have the newest packages installed.
 See `/config/log/package.list` for a list of installed packages and their versions.